MatteoGuadrini/PSCouchDB/docs/source/config.rst

 Nodes
 =====

-Nodes are the songoli elements of a cluster. by element we mean a server, local or remote.
+Nodes are the single elements of a cluster. by element we mean a server, local or remote.
 To verify the active cluster nodes, run:

 .. code-block:: powershell